-The accompanying consolidated financial statements include the financial statements of the Company and its subsidiaries (the Group).
-The accompanying consolidated financial statements have been prepared on a historical cost basis, except for investment properties and available-for-sale (AFS) financial assets that are measured at fair value.
+The accompanying consolidated financial statements include the financial statements of the Parent Company and its subsidiaries (the Group).
+The accompanying consolidated financial statements have been prepared on a historical cost basis, except for investment properties and derivative assets that are measured at fair value.
 The consolidated financial statements are presented in Philippine Peso, the Group's functional currency.
 All values are rounded to the nearest peso except when otherwise indicated.